-So, fans can expect August 1 to include a major new update for the game alongside a host of changes to the map, and likely some sort of new weapon or item.
-This has been the case in the past, although nobody is ruling out a surprise twist considering it's a landmark season for the title.
+Fans can expect August 1 to start with a major new update for the game alongside a host of changes to the map, and likely some sort of new weapon or item.
+This has been the case in the past, although nobody is ruling out a surprise twist considering it’s a landmark season for the title.

-There haven't been any major announcements made about Fortnite Season 10's main storyline, either, but an overarching series of developments have been building throughout the course of Season 9 - with mysterious 'Cattus' and 'Doggus' files appearing in datamines.
+There haven’t been any major announcements made about Fortnite Season 10’s main storyline, either, but an overarching series of developments have been building throughout the course of Season 9, building up to the fight between Cattus and Doggus.

-As always, Fortnite Season 10 will have a Battle Pass, which players can purchase for around 800 V-Bucks.
+As always, Fortnite Season 10 will have a Battle Pass, which players can purchase for exactly 950 V-Bucks.

 The Battle Pass includes a number of new cosmetic items and rewards for completing challenges and earning Battle Stars, giving those who purchase the pass a horde of new items to make their characters stand out inside the game.

-Unfortunately, there has been no leaks as to what they could include in the Season 10 Battle Pass, but we'll be sure to keep this post updated as more information becomes available.
+Unfortunately, there has been no leaks at the time of writing as to what they could include in the Season 10 Battle Pass, but we’ll be sure to keep this post updated as more information becomes available.